vaibhavrouduri/Natural-Language-Processing-with-Disaster-Tweets-Kaggle-/README.md

 # Natural-Language-Processing-with-Disaster-Tweets-Kaggle-

-Predicting the whether a tweet signifies the occurence of a disaster.
+Predicting the whether a tweet signifies the occurrence of a disaster.